Projects-for-coding-women/project-chat-app/README.md

 1. Make sure the Enter key also has this same submit functionality
 1. The message trail has to move upwards so that you always see the last message on the screen, a bit above the input field
 1. The submit event also has to
-    1. create a new automated CodeWomen message with a random hardcoded message
+    1. create a new automated TechFems message with a random hardcoded message
     1. place this as a reply under the last WomanDev message
     1. have a time lag of two seconds to imitate the time needed to write a real message
     1. activate a spinner on the screen during these two seconds